Hiking

 Elevation Change: 100 ft/30 m

-This old ranching road-turned-trail starts out at Fishing Beat 3 and winds its way through pasture lands.
+This old ranching road-turned-trail starts 0.7 miles south of the Trading Post and winds its way through pasture lands.
 As you hike along the trail, you'll pass through a grove of cottonwoods along the Pecos River.
-The trail then loops back through pasture lands before ending at Fishing Beat 3.
+The trail then loops back through pasture lands before ending back at the trailhead.
 This trail has expansive views of the Pecos River, Sangre de Cristo Mountains, and Glorieta Mesa.

-Important Notices: Pets of any kind are not allowed on this trail.
-This trail is open seven days a week.
-Please inquire at the visitor center for more information.
+Important Notices: Pets are not permitted on this trail.
 Last entry onto this trail is at 1:00 pm, as the trail closes at 3:00 each day.

 Looking for more things to do?
 Check out the Things to Do page for other ways to experience the park!